Highlights from the Ratings and Financial Report for Digital Brands Group Inc. (DBGI)

 DBGI’s Market Performance

-DBGI stocks went up by 24.02% for the week, with a monthly drop of -66.60% and a quarterly performance of -82.16%, while its annual performance rate touched -93.11%.
-The volatility ratio for the week stands at 12.03% while the volatility levels for the past 30 days are set at 14.68% for Digital Brands Group Inc..
-The simple moving average for the period of the last 20 days is -20.27% for DBGI stocks with a simple moving average of -89.87% for the last 200 days.
+DBGI stocks went down by -3.76% for the week, with a monthly drop of -63.98% and a quarterly performance of -90.87%, while its annual performance rate touched -94.37%.
+The volatility ratio for the week stands at 11.41% while the volatility levels for the past 30 days are set at 14.45% for Digital Brands Group Inc..
+The simple moving average for the period of the last 20 days is -13.21% for DBGI stocks with a simple moving average of -90.91% for the last 200 days.

-During the last 5 trading sessions, DBGI rose by +24.02%, which changed the moving average for the period of 200-days by -92.86% in comparison to the 20-day moving average, which settled at $0.2384.
-In addition, Digital Brands Group Inc. saw -91.16% in overturn over a single year, with a tendency to cut further losses.
+During the last 5 trading sessions, DBGI fell by -3.76%, which changed the moving average for the period of 200-days by -93.32% in comparison to the 20-day moving average, which settled at $0.2039.
+In addition, Digital Brands Group Inc. saw -92.22% in overturn over a single year, with a tendency to cut further losses.

 Stock Fundamentals for DBGI